If a home inspection takes a long time, is this good or bad news for the seller? Or neither?

 Old houses take more time to inspect than new houses.
-Part of the reason is that the house has had time for components to fail, rot, or reach the end of their life expectancy.
-Used houses typically have many different components that are in different stages of their life expectancy, and it’s the home inspectors job to let the client know about components that are at the end of their life expectancy.
+Part of the reason is that the house has had time for components to fail, rot, or reach the end of their life.
+Used houses typically have many different components in different stages of their life expectancy, and it’s the home inspector’s job to let the client know about components at the end of their life expectancy.

 Attics and crawl spaces add to the inspection time.
-Multiple attics and/or crawl spaces considerably adds to the inspection time.
+Multiple attics and/or crawl spaces considerably add to the inspection time.

 Tall buildings take more time to inspect than short buildings.
-This is because it’s more work to access the roof on a tall building.
+This is because it’s more work to access the roof.
 It’s a piece of cake for a home inspector to pull a Little Giant ladder out of their vehicle and hop onto the roof.
 That works great for shorter buildings or buildings where the upper roof areas can be accessed from the lower roof areas.
-It’s a lot more work to unstrap a 28′ extension ladder from the truck and set it up, then carry it back and strap onto the truck when done using it.
+It’s a lot more work to unstrap a 28′ extension ladder from the truck and set it up, then carry it back and strap it onto the truck when done using it.

-For example, I recently spent nearly an hour inspecting the roof surfaces at the home pictured below because I used different ladders, and I ended up taking a lot of photos of the roof.
+For example, I spent nearly an hour inspecting the roof surfaces at the home pictured below because I used different ladders, and I took many photos of the roof.

 Houses with deferred maintenance (aka – “no maintenance”) take a lot longer to inspect.
 It takes time to document problems, and these problem areas then need to be further inspected to help determine what else might be wrong.

 One inspector could easily take twice as long as the next inspector to inspect the exact same property.
 Sometimes, this is a direct reflection of the quality of the inspection.